goblinengine/goblin/README.md

 ## Community and contributing

 There is no community as of yet but PRs welcome.
 There are a number of features that I am still looking to add:
-- performance fixes
+- Make the engine leander and faster optimizing where necessary
-- custom GDScript functionality
+- Add custom GDScript functionality
-- various module or PR backports or forwardports
+- Porting to more platforms

 ## Documentation and demos

 Since Goblin Engine is compatible with latest 3.x Godot branch, you can find most the documentation you need over at [Godot Docs](https://docs.godotengine.org/en/stable/).

-Goblin adds some new functionality which is only documented in the built in Class References accessible in the Goblin Editor from Help menu.
+Most of the custom functionality is documented in the built in Class References accessible from the Help menu.

 The official demos are maintained in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects).
 There are also a number of other
 [learning resources](https://docs.godotengine.org/en/stable/community/tutorials.html) such as text and video tutorials, demos, etc from the official project.